 The return to school is just around the corner, no doubt you will be heading down to the grocery store to get your kitchen restocked for the daily drag, that is, preparing lunch for the children to take to school.
 It is a tricky cycle really, most of the time what’s on offer at school isn’t all that great and highly unlikely to be appealing to children!
-Yet, we don’t necessarily have the time to think much outside the typical peanut butter and jelly sandwich, chocolate bar and juice box thrown into the lunch sack.
-A recent study showed that a crazy 13.9% of high school students were obese and 16% overweight*, so maybe the time has come to give the classic American packed lunch a shake up!
+Yet, we don’t necessarily have the time to think much outside the typical peanut butter and jelly sandwich, chocolate bar, and juice box thrown into the lunch sack.
+A recent study showed that a crazy 13.9% of high school students were obese and 16% overweight*, so maybe the time has come to give the classic American packed lunch a shake-up!

 As you already know, we’re really into our food at NetCost Market and we have been thinking up easy ways to make your child’s lunch delicious as well as nutritious… AND even better, it’s all simple to make!
 In the true NetCost style we’re going to add a little European edge to make lunch interesting again.

 Ditch the juice for water.
 Juice is full of hidden sugars, so dropping this from your children’s lunch is an easy way to reduce unnecessary calories and helps prevent sugar highs and lows.
-Water is the best option, to make it more interesting you can always add some slices of fruit or opt for a sparkling water.
+Water is the best option, to make it more interesting you can always add some slices of fruit or opt for sparkling water.

 Improve boring sandwiches.
 If you find yourself wanting to stick to sandwiches for speed, then all it takes is a few simple improvements.
 Firstly, choose some delicious fresh bread!
-Next, mayo isn’t your only option – experiment by using pesto, hummus or even natural yogurt for a lighter option.
+Next, mayo isn’t your only option – experiment by using pesto, hummus, or even natural yogurt for a lighter option.
 Sandwiches are a great way to slowly introduce new vegetables to children!
-You can even cut them into your child’s favourite shape or get character cutters if you want to go that extra mile.
+You can even cut them into your child’s favorite shape or get character cutters if you want to go that extra mile.

 Keep it light with crackers and toppings.
 Everyone enjoys a little self-assemble meal, it’s fun!
-Crackers, oatcakes and rice cakes are all tasty replacements for bread at lunch time.
-Include a selection of salami, ham and cheese for a tasty, filling lunch that you’ll want to keep for yourself.
+Crackers, oatcakes, and rice cakes are all tasty replacements for bread at lunchtime.
+Include a selection of salami, ham, and cheese for a tasty, filling lunch that you’ll want to keep for yourself.

 Fill them up with a good source of protein.
 Children seem to always be hungry!
 To keep your child going through the school day make sure to add a healthy source of protein to their meal.
-Food such as chicken breast can be easily oven baked the evening before and left to cool, ready for the morning.
-Chop the chicken and add to a quick leafy green salad with fresh bell peppers, cherry tomatoes, chunks of feta and a drizzle of good quality olive oil.
+Food such as chicken breast can be easily oven-baked the evening before and left to cool, ready for the morning.
+Chop the chicken and add to a quick leafy green salad with fresh bell peppers, cherry tomatoes, chunks of feta, and a drizzle of good quality olive oil.
 That’ll keep them concentrating throughout the afternoon!